nguyenvukhang/kitty2/docs/kittens/choose-fonts.rst

     --------------

-Terminal aficionados spend all day staring at text, as such, getting text rendering just right is very important. kitty has extremely powerful facilities for fine-tuning text rendering.
+Terminal aficionados spend all day staring at text, as such, getting text rendering just right is very important. alatty has extremely powerful facilities for fine-tuning text rendering.
 It supports `OpenType features
 <https://en.wikipedia.org/wiki/List_of_typographic_features>`__ to select
 alternate glyph shapes, and `Variable fonts